 Laganas is one of the party capitals of Greece, famous for its strip of cheap bars and legendary clubs.
 The resort attracts millions of party-goers every year.
 Make sure you pay a visit to Zeros, one of Zante’s super-clubs, which hosts some of the main events on the island.

 4. A day at the beach

 Laganas beach is one of the best beaches in Zante and one of the longest too (9km).
-I’ve also chosen the beach as one of the best beaches in the whole of Greece for families.
-There’s plenty of sun loungers to hire.
+I’ve also chosen the beach as one of the best beaches in Greece for families.
+There are plenty of sun loungers to hire.
 Sit back and relax as you take in the crystal clear waters and the views out to sea.
 If you return in the evening, there’s a long strip of restaurants at the back of the beach.
-There’s PR’s outside each venue, so make sure you find the best deal before making your decision!
-I recommend choosing a restaurant with live Greek dancing to really get an insight into the Greek culture.
+There are PR’s outside each venue, so make sure you find the best deal before deciding!
+I recommend choosing a restaurant with live Greek dancing to get insight into the Greek culture.

 5. A walk to Cameo Island

 Well known as the wedding venue in Mamma Mia, Cameo is a small island attached to Zakynthos by a small bridge.
 Once on the island, you can relax on the beach with stunning views onto Laganas bay or sip a cold drink at the bar.

 Entrance to Cameo island costs 5 Euro with a free drink at the bar included in the price.

 Visible from Laganas beach, Marathonisi (Aka.
 Turtle island) is an uninhabited island just off the coast of Zakynthos.
 Marathonisi is part of a national marine park that aims to protect loggerhead turtles.
 Boat trips can be booked to view Marathonissi, and some turtles close up.

 7. Tsilivi – Things to do in Tsilivi